rAzoR8/SpvGenTwo/README.md

     * Note that the SpvGenTwoExample executable project requires the Vulkan SDK to be installed as it calls spirv-val and spriv-dis.
 * `SPVGENTWO_BUILD_DISASSEMBLER` is set to FALSE by default.
 If TRUE, an executable with sources from the 'dis' folder will be built.
 * `SPVGENTWO_BUILD_REFLECT` is set to FALSE by default.
 If TRUE, an executable with sources from the 'refl' folder will be built.
+* `SPVGENTWO_BUILD_LINKER` is set to FALSE by default.
+If TRUE, an executable with sources from the 'link' folder will be built.
 * `SPVGENTWO_REPLACE_PLACEMENTNEW` is set to TRUE by default.
 If FALSE, placement-new will be included from `<new>` header.
 * `SPVGENTWO_REPLACE_TRAITS` is set to TRUE by default.
 If FALSE, `<type_traits>` and `<utility>` header will be included under `spvgentwo::stdrep` namespace.
 * `SPVGENTWO_LOGGING` is set to TRUE by default, calls to module.log() will have not effect if FALSE.